dkalaitzidis/SwiftyAvatar/README.md

 **Available properties:** Roundness, Border Width, Border Color, Background Color & Spin (for fun :D).

 **IBDesignable to see your changes in storyboard.**

+Thanks to RishabhTayal (https://github.com/RishabhTayal) for readme spelling corrections and Pod support